Henning Wehn: Career

 He appeared on Would I Lie To You?, Episode 7 of Series 7, in which he revealed that for three weeks in the mid-1990s he was listed as a missing person by Interpol.
 He later appeared on Episode 9 of Series 9, in which he revealed that he and his friend were once arrested by border guards for illegally entering the Czech Republic in the mid-1990s.

 In 2014, Wehn and fellow comedian Mark Watson fronted a travelogue in Brazil called The Road to Rio for TV channel Dave.
 In the show, they explored the country's sporting culture, tying in with the 2014 World Cup held in the country.
 Henning has often toured and performed with fellow German comedian Otto Kuhnle.
 Kuhnle appeared on Wehn's BBC Radio 2 series Henning Knows Best in 2012.

 In May 2015, Wehn presented An Immigrant's Guide to Britain on Channel 4, telling Radio Times: "[W]hat I really like about the programme it mixes light-hearted issues (the job market), with more serious ones (trouble of having two water taps instead of just one) to the ultra serious (the British class system)".
-In October that same year, Wehn was the presenter of the BBC World Service radio documentary Wall in the Head in which he explored "the invisible cultural and psychological divide" between East and West Germans twenty five years after German reunification following the fall of the Berlin Wall.
+In October that same year, Wehn was the presenter of the BBC World Service radio documentary Wall in the Head in which he explored "the invisible cultural and psychological divide" between East and West Germans 25 years after German reunification following the fall of the Berlin Wall.

 In October 2018, Wehn appeared in the German episode of History's TV series Al Murray: Why Does Everyone Hate The English alongside host Al Murray.

-In June 2024, he predicted that Germany would win the forthcoming UEFA Euro 2024 championships, saying, "A few months ago, I would have said it's a miracle if we make it out of the group so I would have taken a draw with Scotland, a draw with Hungary and a 1–0 defeat to Switzerland, I would have settled for that. ...
-But now with a new manager and beating France and the Netherlands, we're going to win it!"
-In the event, Germany were beaten by Spain in the quarter finals.